bcdavasconcelos/cite-field/README.md

 Aditionally, you have the option of not creating a link to the bibliography entry by adding an extra dot `.` to the csl_field name.
 For example, `[@DA]{.author.}` will return the family name of the first author without creating a link to the bibliography entry.
 You can mix both options as in `[@DA]{.author_second.}`

 Finally, you can use the option `link-fields` (default: `true`) in the YAML metadata to globally disable the creation of links to the bibliography entry.
 So `link-fields: false` will disable the creation of links for all fields cited.
+This will not afect the creation of links for other citations.

 ### Plain Pandoc